-Management On an ongoing basis, management evaluates its estimates and believes significant estimates for the period include those ~~in connection with the~~ related to Financial Instruments, ~~the~~ Business Combination, Combinations, Going Concern, Warrant Liabilities, and stock-based Stock-based compensation.
+On an ongoing basis, management evaluates its estimates and believes significant estimates for the period include those related to Financial Instruments, Business Combinations, Going Concern, Warrant Liabilities, and Stock-based compensation.
 These estimates include the (i) realization of deferred tax assets and estimates of tax liabilities, (ii) fair value of share-based payments, (iii) valuation of leased assets and liabilities, (iv) volatility, (v) future cash flows, and (vi) estimated useful lives of long-lived assets.
 These estimates are based on historical data and experience, as well as various other factors that management believes to be appropriate under the circumstances, the results of which form the basis for making judgments about the carrying value of assets and liabilities that are not readily apparent from other sources.
 Such estimates often require the selection of appropriate valuation methodologies and models and may involve significant judgment in evaluating ranges of assumptions and financial inputs.
 Actual results may differ from those estimates under different assumptions, financial inputs, or circumstances.